 How to string a mid pocket

-To achieve the perfect mid pocket, you need to pay attention while stringing your sidewalls, as well as your bottom string.
-Different tensions or spacing in each of these areas will create a different pocket.
+To achieve the perfect mid pocket, you need to pay attention while stringing your sidewalls and your bottom string.
+Different tensions or spacing in each of these areas will create a separate pocket.

-At the top of the head, you need to ensure that the first couple of rows of diamonds are pulled tight, so the mesh is flatter at this point.
-This will give you a well-shaped channel, which allows the ball to release smoothly from your stick.
+At the top of the head, you need to ensure you pull the first couple of rows of diamonds tight, so the mesh is flatter at this point.
+If the first rows are tight, a well-shaped channel allows the ball to be released smoothly from your stick.
 Further down, you want the diamonds to be more bunched up, which loosens the mesh and forms a pocket midway down the head.

-To break in your pocket, wet your mesh with warm water, and use either your fist or a lacrosse ball to form the pocket, just as the ball would normally sit.
-Some players even secure the ball in the pocket with a stick jammed through the mesh below the sidewalls and leave it for a few hours, or overnight, to shape the pocket.
+To break in your pocket, wet your mesh with warm water, and use either your fist or a lacrosse ball to form the pocket, just as the ball would typically sit.
+Some players even secure the ball in the pocket with a stick jammed through the mesh below the sidewalls.
+You can leave it for a few hours, or overnight, to shape the pocket.

 How to string a lacrosse head bottom string

-The bottom string has a significant effect on the overall performance of the head, and small adjustments can make quite a difference to how the ball is caught and released.
+The bottom string has a significant effect on the head's overall performance, and small adjustments can make quite a difference in how the ball is caught and released.

-In terms of technique, stringing the bottom string is similar to the top, weaving between the bottom row of diamonds and the holes at the edge of the head.
-However, unlike the top string, where you want to keep maximum tension, here you can vary the tension a little to get the desired pocket shape and size.
+In terms of technique, stringing the bottom string is similar to the top string.
+You'll weave between the bottom row of diamonds and the holes at the edge of the head.
+However, unlike the top string, where you want to keep maximum tension, you can vary the tension a little to get the desired pocket shape and size.